TanAlex/tech_notes/docs/DockerSwarm/README.md

 All the frontend containers can use http://backtier to access the `backtier` Traefik service anyway.

-Because we allow any container to deploy on any hosts to provide maximum flexibility, we will use a trick to differenciate which contains should be managed by which Traefik instance
+Because we allow any container to deploy on any hosts to provide maximum flexibility, we will use a trick to differentiate which contains should be managed by which Traefik instance

 The way to achieve that is to use a tag on the Traefik service like `"--constraints=tag==traefik-fronttier"`<br>
 All the containers with a tag like `traefik-tags=traefik-fronttier` will be associated only to the "fronttier" Traefik instance<br>